ad-freiburg/elevant/wexea/README.md

 WEXEA is an exhaustive Wikipedia entity annotation system, to create a text corpus based on Wikipedia with exhaustive annotations of entity mentions, i.e. linking all mentions of entities to their corresponding articles.

-This code is a modified and dockered version of the [original repository](https://github.com/mjstrobl/WEXEA).
+This is a modified and dockered version of the [original code](https://github.com/mjstrobl/WEXEA).

 The original repository is based on our LREC 2020 paper: